sudoskys/StableDiffusionBook/docs/paint/WebUi/Practicalguide.en.md

 Currently, Ai does not handle details and multiple characters well, and the light and shadow structure will be messed up if handled one by one.
 If retouching, it is better to redraw.
 But it is practical to draw backgrounds and do previews.

+**The core logic is to narrow down the scope of pre-selected data.**

 ## Scene table

 Viewed vertically